mapshare/mobile-app-frontend/Readme.txt

-  Configure sdk path (When Environment Varable not works) - Oly required for testing
+  Configure sdk path (When Environment Varable not works) - Only required for testing
       • Open local.properties file under PinIT\Andriod
       • Change the Path to your installed Andriod SDK